vmagelo/msdocs-django-three-azure-services/README.md

 | Storage | Azure Blob Storage<sup>1</sup> or local emulator like [Azurite emulator for local Azure storage development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) | Azure Blob Storage |

 <sup>1</sup>Current code can work with Azure Blob Storage accessed from local environment or Azurite (local storage emulator).
 The same environment variables STORAGE_ACCOUNT_NAME and STORAGE_CONTAINER_NAME in *.env* are used for both cases.
 The code figures out what to do for each case.
 And AzureDefaultCredential is used in both cases.
-Note: to use Azure, we need to run Django with SSL, which would require a certificate and adding some libraries.
+Note: to use Azurite emulator, we need to run Django with SSL, which would require a certificate and adding some libraries.
 See [Tip 13](#tip-13-using-ssl) for using SSL.
 See [Tip 14](#tip-14-using-azurite) for using Azurite.

 The Python app code doesn't change when moving from dev to Azure-hosted.
 All that changes is how the environment variables are set.
 With that in mind, there are two patterns for dealing with authentication: